CancerCollaboratory/dockstore-ui/app/docs/getting-started-with-dockstore.md

 You can follow this basic pattern for each of your Docker-based tools.
 Once registered, you can send links to your tools on Dockstore to colleagues and use it as a public platform for sharing your tools.

-Read up on background information on the Dockstore project at [About](/docs/about) page.
+Read up on background information on the Dockstore project at [About](/docs/about) page or see our [full list of documentation](/docs).